-We know how wonderful a hot, steamy shower can feel at the end of a long day, but it turns out this isn’t so great for your skin.
-Why?
+We know how wonderful a hot, steamy shower can feel at the end of a long day, but it turns out that isn’t so great for your skin.
 Soaking in a hot shower can actually strip your skin of its natural moisture.
 So, while we hate to say this, it’s best to lower the temps—or take a shorter bath.
-Also, keep this in mind: If you want to apply moisturizer to your face or body post-shower, do so to damp skin, since this can help lock in hydration.
+Also, keep this in mind: If you want to apply moisturizer to your face or body post-shower, do so on damp skin since it can help lock in hydration.

 Washing your face twice a day is skin care 101.
-That’s because as you make your way through the day, dirt, grime, and pollution build up, which can lead to clogged pores.
+That’s because as you make your way through the day, dirt, grime, and pollution buildup, which can lead to clogged pores.
 Still, when you have dry skin, you want to be gentle with it.
 So, opt for micellar water.
-Powered by tiny micelles—oil molecules—micellar water has been beloved by the French for years.
+Powered by tiny molecules called micelles, micellar water has been beloved by the French for years.
 Now, you’re going to fall in love with it, too.
-Those oil molecules are suspended in water, and they act like a magnet, lifting dirt, oil, and makeup up and away from the surface of your skin.
-There’s no rinsing—or harsh rubbing—required!
+The molecules are suspended in water, and they act like a magnet, lifting dirt, oil, and makeup up and away from the surface of your skin.
+There’s no rinsing—or harsh rubbing—required.
 Yep, it really is that easy.

-Speaking of moisturizer, this probably sounds like the most basic statement—but it bears repeating: Moisturizing should be a key step in your skin care routine.
-We can’t stress this point enough!
+Speaking of moisturizer, this probably sounds like the most basic statement—but it bears repeating: Moisturizing should be a key step in your skin care routine for dry skin.
+We can’t stress this point enough.
 No matter what skin type you have—whether it’s dry, normal, oily, or anywhere in between—you should be moisturizing on the regular.
 As far as what order to apply skin care products, moisturizer should generally be the last step in your skin care routine—after cleansing, toning, and applying serum.
 That being said, in the morning, you should reach for a moisturizer formulated with SPF or apply broad-spectrum sunscreen over your regular moisturizer.
 And remember: Applying moisturizer to damp skin can help lock moisture in.

-If you’re pressed for time, think about using a moisturizer formulated with SPF.
+If you’re pressed for time, think about using a moisturizer formulated with SPF, like the L’Oréal Paris Revitalift Triple Power Day Lotion SPF 30.
 If that’s not possible, apply sunscreen after you moisturize.
 The Food & Drug Administration (FDA) recommends using a broad-spectrum SPF of 15 or higher every day as directed.
-Make sure to apply a generous amount 30 minutes before you go outside—and don’t forget to reapply at least every two hours!
-Other sun protection measures you should take include limiting your amount of time in the sun (especially between 10 a.m. and 2 p.m., which are the sun’s peak hours), seeking shade, and covering up exposed areas in long sleeves, pants, a broad-brimmed hat, and UV-blocking sunglasses.
+Make sure to apply a generous amount 30 minutes before you go outside—and don’t forget to reapply at least every two hours.
+Other sun protection measures you should take include limiting your amount of time in the sun (especially between 10 a.m. and 2 p.m., which are the sun’s peak hours), seeking shade, and covering up exposed areas with long sleeves, pants, a broad-brimmed hat, and UV-blocking sunglasses.

 If your regular skin care routine includes sleeping with your makeup on, it’s time to stop this, pronto.
 Regardless of your skin type, taking off your foundation, eyeliner, mascara, and whatever else you’re wearing before bed is crucial.
 When you sleep in your makeup, it can mix with the dirt and oil on the surface of your skin, leading to clogged pores (and clogged pores can lead to breakouts and blackheads!).
-If all you want to do when you get home is get under the covers as quickly as possible, leave a pack of makeup-removing towelettes on your nightstand for easy access (that way you’ll have no excuses!).
+If all you want to do when you get home is get under the covers as quickly as possible, leave a pack of makeup-removing towelettes on your nightstand for easy access (that way, you’ll have no excuses!).

 Another makeup removal option is micellar water.
 We’ve already told you about why we’re fans of micellar water, and being able to gently remove makeup is at the top of the list.
-If you want to use micellar water specifically as a makeup remover, try the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof – All Skin Types, which, as you may have guessed, removes long-wear makeup—even waterproof.
+Even better, you can use the same option we mentioned above as your makeup remover, as it removes long-wear makeup, too—even waterproof.
 All you have to do is saturate a cotton pad with micellar water, and hold it over closed eyes for a few seconds to remove your eye makeup or wipe it across your face to remove your foundation and concealer.

 When it’s cold out, your first instinct is probably to crank up the heat.
 But spending time in a moisture-sucking environment where the heat is blasting can dry out your skin.
 That’s where a humidifier comes in.
-The American Academy of Dermatology (AAD) even lists using a humidifier as one of their top tips for dry skin relief.
+The American Academy of Dermatology even lists using a humidifier as one of their top tips for dry skin relief.
 Place one near your bed to help counteract those drying effects as you sleep.
 Sweet dreams—here’s to beautiful skin in your future.